 Successful Online Businesses You Can Learn From

-While every online business is different, there are those that paved the way, and we can learn from their success.
+While every online business is different, we can learn from those who paved the way.
 Here are some strong ecommerce examples:

-Amazon has already been mentioned a few times in this article, both directly and indirectly.
 Why?
 Because Amazon is the be-all and end-all of ecommerce business.
-From a small operation selling used books out of a garage to controlling over a third of all ecommerce in the United States, Amazon cannot be ignored.
+It started as a small operation selling used books out of a garage.
+It grew to control more than a third of all ecommerce in the United States.
+You can’t ignore Amazon.

 Amazon followed many of the tips we’ve covered in this article.
-(You could argue that they wrote the book on successful online business in the modern generation).
-But Amazon started with a focus on one product category: books.
-Their target market was internet-savvy people looking to save money and enjoy the convenience of delivery to their doorstep.
+(You could argue that they wrote the book on successful online business).

-They then embraced their success and continued to grow their brand around those strengths.
-From there, they expanded into other product categories and now offer countless products and services on their marketplace.
-We can learn from their success how to stay focused on our strengths and continue to look for opportunities to grow.
+They embraced their success and continued to grow the brand around those strengths.
+They expanded into other product categories and now offer countless products and services.

-Etsy stayed true to its concept and grew to be an extremely popular platform for artists, crafters, and hobbyists who didn’t want to compete with factory-made goods.
+Etsy stayed true to its concept.
+It is a popular platform for artists and crafters who don’t want to compete with factory-made goods.
 Their business model was a success, offering niche products you can’t find anywhere else.

 Each of these ultra-popular websites started as a small ecommerce business before making it big.
-Learning from their success, we can apply the same strategies to our own online business plans.
+We can apply the same strategies to our own online business plans.

 Start Creating Your Online Business

-Hopefully, now you are much better equipped to start planning your own online business endeavors.
-Chances are it won’t be quick, and it won’t be easy, but with a bit of luck and persistence, countless others have launched successful online businesses, and you could too.
+Now you are ready to start planning your own online business endeavors.
+Chances are it won’t be quick, and it won’t be easy.
+With a bit of luck and persistence, you can launch a successful online business.

-Whereas before, it took specialized knowledge and big risks to make money online, there are now abundant opportunities for those looking to break into ecommerce.
+Before, it took specialized knowledge and big risks to make money online.
+Now abundant opportunities for those looking to break into ecommerce.
 No matter your strengths or skill level, there is a solution for how to start an online business.